NoMagicAi/pylon-ros-camera/README.md

 	* bayer_gbrg16 	(Basler Format : BayerGB16, BayerGB12)  (Notes 1&2)
 	* bayer_grbg16 	(Basler Format : BayerGR16, BayerGR12)  (Notes 1&2)

+More information about the image encoding can be found in the [Basler documentation](https://docs.baslerweb.com/pixel-format).

 **NOTES:**

 1 : 12-bits image will be remapped to 16-bits using bit shifting to make it work with the ROS2 16-bits sensor standard message.